What is Biomedical Informatics?

 Please see all deadlines for application on the Admissions Information page.

 Do you accept applications for non-Fall term admissions?

 The Graduate Certificate Program accepts applications on a rolling basis, i.e., every term.
 The Master's program-Clinical Informatics track accepts applications for fall, winter and spring terms (see dates above).
 The Master's program-Bioinformatics track and the PhD program accept applications for fall term only.
 The Fellowship program accepts applicants for the beginning of the “medical” year, i.e., July 1.
 In extremely rare circumstances, we will accept applicants at other times.

 What are the prerequisites for admission?

 The prerequisites depend on which program you wish to enroll in.
-The prerequisites for all programs can be found on the How To Apply page.
+The prerequisites for all programs can be found on the Admissions Information page.

 Is the GRE required?

 Effective 10/12/2020 the GRE will be waived for the PhD application for July 1, 2021 admissions.
 If you have GRE scores, you are welcome to submit the scores with your application packet.

 What are the minimum GRE scores?